belaqua84/helper-factory/README.md

 `helperFactory.forEachNode(nodeList, function(index, value){...});`

 Typically used in conjunction with `document.querySelectorAll(selector);` which returns a node list, the prototype of which does not include a forEach function.
-This forEachNode function iterates through the nodelist and returns the content of each node, which could then, for example, be added to an array which is easier to interact with and has more options.
+This forEachNode function iterates through the nodelist and returns the content of each node, which could then for example, be added to an array which is easier to interact with and has more options.

 example: